 Non-admitted care encompasses services provided to patients who do not undergo a formal admission process and do not occupy a hospital bed.

-The purpose of developing the ANACC is to describe non-admitted activity according to patient characteristics and the complexity of care to accurately reflect the costs of non-admitted public hospital services for activity based funding and to move away from a classification based on a service and clinic that the patient attended.
+The purpose of developing a new non-admitted care classification is to describe non-admitted activity according to patient characteristics and the complexity of care.
+This will more accurately reflect the costs of non-admitted public hospital services for activity based funding and to move away from a classification based on a service and clinic that the patient attended.

-IHACPA proposes to undertake an iterative process to develop and implement the ANACC which includes the transition from aggregate clinic attendance data to patient level clinical data.
+IHACPA proposes to undertake an iterative process to develop and implement the new non-admitted care classification, which includes the transition from aggregate clinic attendance data to patient level clinical data.